OSO-Assigner-Bot-Team/OSO-Assigner-Bot/README.md

 # OSO Assigner Bot
-This is the self-assigning bot for the production for Open Source Objects.
+This is the self-assigning bot for the production for Open Source Objects, built in [discord.js](https://discord.js.org/).

 ## Features
 * INSERT FEATURES HERE